-Vercel KV is available in Beta on Pro and Hobby plans
+Vercel KV is available on Hobby and Pro plans

 Vercel KV provides durable, serverless Redis storage.
 KV has been designed to be fast, scalable, and secure, and it's a great choice for storing and retrieving key-value and JSON data in your apps.